 A simple example illustrates how a conservation easement works in practice.
-Let’s assume a rancher in Montana owns a tract of land that serves as a wildlife corridor for elk and other animals moving from summer to winter feeding grounds.
+Many people have asked us for a conservation easment example, so we've created the follow scenario: Let’s assume a rancher in Montana owns a tract of land that serves as a wildlife corridor for elk and other animals moving from summer to winter feeding grounds.
 Pressure from buyers building vacation homes has pushed the value of the tract up in recent years to the point where the family is concerned about how the next generation will pay the estate tax bill without selling the land.
 Fundamentally, the family loves the land the way they have always known it, whole and undeveloped.

 To solve this problem, the landowner agrees to donate a conservation easement to a local land trust.
 Under the terms of the easement, the land will never be subdivided and future building on the property will be limited to a modest second home on a two acre-parcel at one end of the property.
 The landowner obtains an appraisal showing that the property is worth $7 million but that the value drops to $2 million with the development restrictions.
 Remember, a conservation easement “runs with the land,” binding all future owners and affecting the amount future buyers will be willing to pay.